 "MAIDs for Governance Protocols" - Talks at Coinfest Bali, ETH Tokyo

-What's Next? : Incoming Research Associate at the University of Alberta to work under legendary George Tokarsky and Arno Berger on the infamous Illumination Problem from the Summer.
-Writing papers, presenting talks and passively looking for jobs in high agency environments.
+What's Next? : Incoming Research Associate at the University of Alberta to work under George Tokarsky and Arno Berger on the infamous Illumination Problem from the Summer.
+Joining Kouritzin Lab as MITACS Fellow in July 2025.
+Publishing papers, presenting talks and working in high agency environments.

 Michael Gyimah, Abhimanyu Nag*, Michael Kouritzin